 Robert Ballard, the son of John Ballard of Yorktown, Virginia (1700-1745), was born 8 August 1733.
 The John Ballard Family Bible recites that on “Wednesday, the 8th day of August 1733 at eleven a clock at night, my wife was delivered of a boy baptized 21st, Ism Moody & John Gibbons Godfathers & Mary Hanes Godmother – Baptised by the Rev. Rup.
 Hewit Minister of Warwick, named him Robert.”1

 Robert was John Ballard’s last surviving male heir, having inherited by virtue of the law of primogeniture all of the land that had been devised to his elder brothers, and disposing of it in due course.
-On 28 May 1761 “Robert Ballard of the Town and County of York merchant and Anne his wife, for £500, sold to John Thompson of same place merchant, a ½ acre lot of ground where the said Robert Ballard lived in the Town of York No. 542 on the plan of the town which was granted to John Ballard, father of the said Robert by patent, dated 6 May 1727, also two lotts or 1 acre of ground in the said town adjacent to two lots of the same town formerly belonging to Capt Wm Rodgers and in the possession of James Pride esqr which were denoted in the plan or survey of said town land with Nos.
+John had devised to his eldest son Thomas Lot 54 in Yorktown, and we see that on 28 May 1761 “Robert Ballard of the Town and County of York merchant and Anne his wife, for £500, sold to John Thompson of same place merchant, a ½ acre lot of ground where the said Robert Ballard lived in the Town of York No. 542 on the plan of the town which was granted to John Ballard, father of the said Robert by patent, dated 6 May 1727, also two lotts or 1 acre of ground in the said town adjacent to two lots of the same town formerly belonging to Capt Wm Rodgers and in the possession of James Pride esqr which were denoted in the plan or survey of said town land with Nos.
 51 & 55 and purchased by the said John Ballard, father of the said Robert, of Gwyn Read and Dorothy his wife on 16 January 1737 … proved 20 July 1761.3